elementor/elementor-developers-docs/src/hooks/save-editor-data.md

 ## Examples

-A good example is when you want to log user activities, each time the user saves Elementor data you can log this activity.
+A good example of using this hook is when you want to log user activities.
+Each time the user saves Elementor data, you can log this activity.

 ```php
 /**